Oneflow-Inc/oneflow-documentation/en/docs/basics/05_autograd.md

 tensor(2., dtype=oneflow.float32)
 ```

-### Call `backward()` Multiple Times on a Calculation Graph
+### Call `backward()` Multiple Times on a Computation Graph
-By default, we can only call `backward()` once for each calculation graph.
+By default, we can only call `backward()` once for each computation graph.
 For example, the following code will report an error:

 ```python
 n1 = flow.tensor(10., requires_grad=True)